bclittleua/BE-Disco/README.md

 ## Step 1: The Backbone
 - **Hook**
   - NOT a bot, but the first step in making a bot interactive.

 ## Step 2: The Muscles
  - **Logviewer**
-   - This bot reads data from a log and returns it to chat.
+   - This bot runs a script, reads data from a log, and returns it to chat.
-- **Sc_runner**
-  - This bot will run a script from a predefined directory.

 ## Step 3: The Senses
 - **Camera**